"Tateyama in November"

 Skier/takeshi Kodama, Hiroshi Etori Photo/Hiroshi Suganuma

-beauty of the lights of squid fishing lined up on the horizon off the coast of Toyama Bay on a clear, chilly night.
+the beauty of the squid fishing lights lining the horizon off the coast of Toyama Bay on a crisp, cold, clear night.

 Hiroshi Suganuma

-Influenced by his father, who loves photography, he started playing around with a twin-lens reflex camera from high school.
-After entering the photography department of Tokyo University of Photography Junior College, he had his first skiing experience and at the same time became absorbed in skiing.
-After graduating, he worked as an assistant at a studio before becoming a freelancer at the age of 26.
-In the 1990s, he repeatedly photographed members of Namarahabit-X, such as Daisuke Sasaki and Tsuyoshi Kodama, who were unknown at the time, and conveyed their skiing style along with numerous works.
-He is still active in ski magazines and advertising photography for outdoor brands.
-His photo collection includes "SHAPE OF SNOW".
+Influenced by his father's love of photography, he began tinkering with twin-lens reflex cameras in high school.
+After entering the Photography Department of the Tokyo College of Photography Junior College, he went skiing for the first time and became obsessed with photographing skiing.
+After graduating, he worked as an assistant at a studio before going freelance at the age of 26.
+In the 1990s, he repeatedly photographed then-unknown members of "Namarashekase-X," including Daisuke Sasaki and Tsuyoshi Kodama, and conveyed their skiing style through numerous works.
+He is still active today, working in advertising photography for ski magazines and outdoor brands.
+His photo collection includes "SHAPE OF SNOW."